 - SPF 50 Sunscreen – 62g (2.2oz) Will hopefully be able to ditch this after the first couple of weeks and so not included in base weight.

-- Wet Wipes – 20g (1.8oz) Probably futile but I will carry these in effort to keep the “funk” at bay.
+- Wet Wipes – 20g (1.8oz) Probably futile but I will carry these in an effort to keep the “funk” at bay.
 Will re-stock at every re-supply so have included in base weight.

-- MacPac Nano Towel – 50g (1.8oz) I intend to wash when water supply allows therefore I need to dry too.
+- MacPac Nano Towel – 50g (1.8oz) I intend to wash when water supply allows, therefore, I need to dry too.

 - Deodorant – 45g (1.6oz) Another probably futile gesture!
 I use a solid deodorant removed from its unnecessary heavy plastic packaging and simply kept in a small ZipLoc.

 - Dr Bronner’s Soap – 40g (1.6oz) For all washing related tasks.

 - Blistex SPF30 Chap Stick – 10g (0.4oz) Because I enjoy having skin on my lips.